Bradenton, Florida: Late 18th and early 19th centuries

-Mid and late 19th century
+Mid- and late 19th century

-Josiah Gates along with his family and eight slaves moved to the area where present-day Bradenton exists in January 1842 after being attracted to the area for its natural beauty.
-Gates thought the area would be a popular place for new settlers to arrive at because it was near Fort Brooke, and he also figured that while they were building their homes they would need a place to stay at temporarily.
-He built his home near present-day 15th Street East and his inn at another location naming it Gates House.
+Josiah Gates moved with his family and eight slaves to the present-day Bradenton area in January 1842, after being attracted to the area for its natural beauty.
+Gates thought the area would be a popular place for new settlers to arrive at because it was near Fort Brooke, and they would need a place to stay temporarily while they were building their homes.
+He built an inn named Gates House, and his home near present-day 15th Street East.
 Gates is also credited as being the first known American settler in present-day Manatee County.

-Bradenton is named after Dr. Joseph Braden, whose nearby fort-like house was a refuge for early settlers during the Seminole Wars.
-Braden owned a sugar plantation in the area, covering 1100 acres and being worked by slave labor.
-Dr. Joseph Braden was originally from Virginia and relocated to Leon County in Florida shortly after its annexation by the United States in 1821 where he established a cotton plantation bringing his preexisting Virginia slaves along with him.
-After having financial difficulties from the Panic of 1837, he tried to reestablish himself financially in Manatee County in 1843 moving to the area along with his slaves.
-To help with the shipment of sugar grown at the plantation, he constructed a pier in present-day Downtown Bradenton where ships could dock at and pick up sugar.
-Where the pier met the land he constructed a stockade getting the name of Fort Braden.
-During the Third Seminole War, on April 6, 1856, Braden's fortified home was attacked by several Seminole Indians, one of the few, albeit small, direct engagements of the war.
-Braden was financially successful with his plantation but ended up moving back to Leon County in 1857 because of a financial panic that occurred that year.
+Bradenton is named after Dr. Joseph Braden, who relocated from Virginia and to Leon County in the new United States territory of Florida shortly after its annexation by the Adams–Onís Treaty in 1821.
+There he brought his Virginia slaves and established a cotton plantation.
+His fort-like house was a refuge for early settlers during the Seminole Wars.
+Braden owned a 1100 acres sugar plantation in the area.
+After having financial difficulties from the Panic of 1837, he tried to re-establish himself financially in Manatee County in 1843.
+To help with the shipment of sugar grown at the new plantation, he constructed a pier in present-day downtown Bradenton.
+At its base he constructed a stockade home known as Fort Braden.
+During the Third Seminole War, on April 6, 1856, it was attacked by several Seminole Indians, one of its few, albeit small, direct engagements.
+Braden was financially successful with his plantation, but ended up moving back to Leon County because of the Panic of 1857.